StateSmith/StateSmith/docs/settings.md

 Type: `bool`

-If set to true, leaf state contents and transition actions are replaced with "...".
-This can be useful when there's a lot of code in the diagram, but it clutters up the simulation.
+If set to `true`, leaf state contents and transition actions are replaced with "...".
+This can be useful when there's a lot of code in the source diagram and you don't want to clutter up the simulation (the default mermaid layout engine can sometimes use the help).

 Default is `false`.

 ```toml